-• PhoenixBev is committed to ethical and responsible business practices, which include compliance with all applicable laws and regulations, including labour laws, as well as respect for the fundamental principles of human rights.
+• PhoenixBev is committed to ethical and responsible business · Programmes are in place to support the health, safety and practices, which include compliance with all applicable laws and well-being of our team members. regulations, including labour laws, as well as respect for the fundamental principles of human rights.